KingAndrew/AUDITING_WITH_INSPEC/README.md

 - How to install InSpec software on a workstation.
 - ChefDK vs. InSpec Omnibus vs. Ruby Gem.

+### An InSpec test is called a control.
+Controls are grouped into profiles.

 ## 2. [INSPEC PROFILES](https://www.inspec.io/docs/reference/profiles/ "Inspec profile docs")

 ### Profile Structure
 A profile should have the following structure:
 ```